 - Vitex (Vitex agnus-castus; Chaste Tree berry) has a balancing effect on all phases of the menstrual cycle.
 Vitex helps regulate pituitary gland activity, supporting the “hormonal feedback loop” involved in hormone secretion and ovulation.
 For best results in supporting ovulation, use Vitex all month long for 6 months or more.

 - Tribulus (Tribulis terrestris) is a fertility-enhancing herb that helps encourage normal ovulation.
-In one study performed on 36 women who were not ovulating, 67% shifted to normal ovulation after 2-3 months of consistent Tribulus use.
+Aviva Romm, MD, shares of one study in her book Botanical Medicine for Women’s Health of 36 women who were not ovulating, 67% of participants shifted to normal ovulation after 2-3 months of consistent Tribulus use.

 4. Focus on supporting egg health.
 If you’re concerned about early ovulation or egg quality, consider a 90 day program to support egg health.
 Egg health can be supported by following a Fertility Diet, using antioxidants and through Self-Fertility Massage.